bmwcarit/joynr/wiki/jee.md

 or inside messagingQos using withMessagingQos(messagingQos) API.
 Please use only one of both APIs, if at all, since they may override each others settings.

-It is also possible to target multiple providers with one proxy.
-You can achieve this by either spcifying a set of domains during lookup, or a custom `ArbitrationStrategyFunction` in the `DiscoveryQos`, or combine both approaches.
-See the [Java Developer Guide](java.md) for details.

 By default providers are looked up in all known backends.
 In case of global discovery, the default backend connection is used (identified by the first GBID configured at the cluster controller).